 Tito’s death has nothing to do with many of the larger issues being bandied about online.
-Tito’s death has nothing to do with whether or not children should be climbing, or if they understand risk to an acceptable level that would, in your judgment, permit them access to a crag.
-Tito’s death doesn’t have anything to do with the so called grade-chasing, gym-bred mentality judgementally assigned to many of today’s youth climbers.
+Tito’s death has nothing to do with whether or not children should be climbing, or if they understand the risk to an acceptable level that would, in your judgment, permit them access to a crag.
+Tito’s death doesn’t have anything to do with the so-called grade-chasing, gym-bred mentality judgementally assigned to many of today’s youth climbers.
 Tito’s death has nothing to do with your fears and insecurities, and nothing to do with your self-affirmations about your own smug sense of safety at the cliff.

 Any time something truly horrible happens, people seem to swim desperately through their own emotional flotsam for any peice of driftwood to latch onto in order to grasp the feelings they are experiencing.
 Sometimes, that piece of driftwood will have some real integrity and offer a viable solution out of the muck.
 Other times, it doesn’t.

 A lot of what I’ve been reading and hearing seems to fall into the latter category.

 Yesterday, Grimper released images of the quickdraw set-up that led to the catastrophic failure of the safety system climbers normally rely on while sport climbing.
 We still don’t know the full details of how these quickdraws were set-up like this in the first place, or why.
 Ultimately, for us as a climbing community, those questions matter less than they do to the Traversa family, and those individuals immediately involved in the event.